jingggg-wenn/rhoai-genai-workshop/docs/readme-workshop.md

 > Your MCP server currently can only access it's own namespace. </br></br>
 > To implement cluster wide read-only acccess, apply the following:
 </br></br>
 > ONLY Admin can do this.
+If you are joining a workshop, skip this as your admin might have already done this for you.
 ```shell
 oc apply -f obs/experimental/openshift-mcp/cluster-read-serviceaccount.yaml
 ```